Prince Harry Getting Engaged To Meghan Markle Soon? A Baby On The Way?

 friends ❤ It is YOU who have made this Tig community so special.
 And even though I haven’t

-met most of you, for three years I’ve seen your faces and read your comments and hugged you from
+met most of you, for three years I’ve seen your faces and read your comments and hugged you from afar.”

 Her farewell announcement on the official site The Tig read as follows.